IGEL-Community/IGEL-Docs-v02/docs/Docs/HOWTO-COSMOS.md

 **Q:** When will proxy mode support for UMS 12 be released?

-**A:** As of 3 May, it is still be development and release date by end of July.
+**A:** As of 3 May, it is still in development and target release date by end of July.
 The work around for the UMS to access the App Portal is to manually import applications into the UMS.

 **Q:** What is feature matrix between UMS Web App and UMS Console?